Jack-alope/DU-Classical-Site/README.md

 If you are a member of the society and having any trouble updating information please email jack@mrph.dev or open an issue on this repo.

 ---
-The theme will be detached from the content at a later date and available for open source use.
+The theme will be detached from the content when I get around to it and available for open source use.